Graduate Field of Natural Resources

-A Master of Professional Studies (MPS) in Agriculture and Life Sciences is available for students whose interests are not primarily research-oriented.
+A Master of Professional Studies (MPS) in Natural Resources and the Environment is available for students whose interests are not primarily research-oriented.
 This degree is typically pursued by those already employed in a professional capacity who plan to continue in this field, yet seek further coursework to upgrade their skills and knowledge.
 The MPS degree requires the completion of a professional paper in addition to coursework.

-For more information about the Master of Professional Studies please visit the Academic Requirements for the MPS website.
+For more information about the Master of Professional Studies please visit the Natural Resources MPS page.

 The Department of Natural Resources conducts research on many aspects of environmental science and sustainability.

 Natural Resources Field